lukeshafer/blog/src/content/blog/Writing-your-own-reactive-signal-library.md

 The name “signal” isn’t particularly descriptive, so it can be a bit confusing at first as to what benefits they offer, and how they differ from things like [RxJS Observables](https://rxjs.dev/guide/observable).
 SolidJS offers a solid (heh) definition:

 > Signals are event emitters that hold a list of subscriptions.
-They notify their subscribers whenever their value changes."
+They notify their subscribers whenever their value changes.

 -- <cite>SolidJS Docs</cite>